Dev-Avishka/avishkagames/README.md

-This was my former website for my games made in react .
-Now creating a new website in NextJs to learn more.
+This is my website for my games made in react .